 •Poor mobile network coverage can make HCE services inaccessible.

 What is Host Card Emulation (HCE)?

 •Software or hardware incompatibility can stop transactions.

-The two key takeaways are: 1) HCE shifts control back to banks and card issuers, 2) No network connection = no HCE.
+The two key takeaways are: 1) HCE shifts control back to banks and card issuers away from carriers and Android smartphone manufacturers, 2) No network connection = no HCE.
 Think of HCE as the NCF equivalent of QR Code payment services like AliPay and PayPay that also send payment credentials to the app, just in a different format.

 Apple Pay has succeeded because it delivers on those high smartphone user expectations better than any other digital wallet out there.
 That’s why JR East needed to get Suica on Apple Pay to take Mobile Suica to the next level combining ease of use with growth, which is exactly what happened.

 IDFM unceremoniously dumping Orange and going all in with HCE is all about IDFM wanting full control and nothing to do with carriers (SIM SE), Android smartphone manufactures (eSE).
 Realistically it has to be HCE for Android because Android manufactures would never update older device eSE to support Calypso.
 We won’t know the full story until the HCE Android service starts sometime in 2022, presumably after pay-as-you-go functionality is fully operational and ready on all exit gates.

 Meanwhile, IDFM has been in talks with Apple ever since Smart Navigo was first announced in 2017.
 At that time they said:

 “Unfortunately, it won’t be possible for iPhone owners to use the service since Apple does not yet allow third parties to access the NFC secure element in their phones.
 However, we are happy to explore the possibilities with Apple to offer the same service to all Paris public transport users.